ministryofjustice/data-and-analytics-engineering/src/content/regular-meetings/tech_review.md

 ## When

-3-4pm on the 2nd Thursday each month.
+2-3pm on the 2nd Wednesday of each month.

 ## Core audience